enzo-dante/tech_prep/README.md

 __IP ADDRESS__

-An IP address identifies geographic location based on organization that “owns” it.
+An Internet Protocol (IP) address identifies geographic location based on the organization that “owns” it.

-Groups of addresses are allotted to various organizations by IANA (Internet Assigned Numbers Authority)
+Groups of addresses are allotted to various organizations by Internet Assigned Numbers Authority (IANA)

 Each computer on the Internet is assigned an IP Address consisting of four numbers between 0 and 255 inclusive: